mcmah309/anyhow/README.md

 [![Dart Package Docs](https://img.shields.io/badge/documentation-pub.dev-blue.svg)](https://pub.dev/documentation/anyhow/latest/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

-Taking inspiration from the Rust crate of the same name, "[anyhow]", this Dart package offers versatile and idiomatic error handling capabilities.
+Anyhow is a Dart implementation of the Rust crate of the same name - [anyhow].
+Anyhow offers versatile and idiomatic error handling capabilities.

-"anyhow" not only faithfully embodies Rust's standard [Result] monad type but also brings the renowned Rust "anyhow" crate into the Dart ecosystem, allowing you to add `context` to `Err`s.
+This is accomplished through providing a Dart implementation of the Rust [Result] monad type and Anyhow functionality that allows you to add `context` to errors.
+See [Anyhow Result Type Error Handling](#anyhow-result-type-error-handling) to jump right into an example.

 You can seamlessly employ both the Standard (Base) Result type and the Anyhow Result type, either in conjunction or independently, to suit your error-handling needs.

 ## Table of Contents